zandaleph/cv/resume.md

 * Developed a company-wide service health dashboard which automatically gathers service topology and health metrics for over 2,000 services.
 * Created a company-wide repository of system changes used during outages to determine root cause, collecting information about over 80,000 changes per day.
-* Built a load testing tool used by over 200 teams to quantify their service's scaling characteristics and failure modes, resulting in three years of outage-less peak days.
+* Built a load testing tool used by over 200 teams to quantify their service's scaling characteristics and failure modes, resulting in three years of zero downtime peak days.
-* Served as an website outage call leader for four years, coordinating multiple teams' efforts during large outages.
+* Served as a website outage call leader for four years, coordinating multiple teams' efforts during large outages.
 * Mentored 10 junior engineers across the company, covering both technical and career development topics.
 * Recorded one of our most-viewed training videos with more than 20,000 views, "Best Practices for Outage Resolvers".
 * Regularly presented our "Builder Tools 101" course for new hires, assisting over 1,000 new developers in learning our in-house toolchain.
 * Travelled to London and Hyderabad to train others in giving the "Builder Tools 101" course, accelerating the growth of developers internationally.
-* As a two week side project, wrote automation for new developer workstations setup which saved 7 years of developer time each year.
+* Identified the need for and wrote automation for the setup of new developer workstations, saving 7 years of developer time after just six months.

 2006 - 2009 Newfield Wireless, Software Development Engineer